WallaceColeman/GroupChat/README.md

 # GroupChat

-Allows communication between two consols on a local machine
+Allows communication between two consoles on a local machine